Skip to main content

 Key takeaway

-Filesystem MAC timestamps (Modified, Accessed, Changed) are stored as metadata alongside every file and form the backbone of digital forensics timeline analysis.
-Attackers use timestomping to forge these timestamps with tools like 'touch -t' or 'debugfs', pushing a planted file to a date that is impossible given the filesystem's history, which paradoxically makes it stand out rather than blend in.
-The Sleuth Kit toolchain (fls, mactime, icat) reads raw disk structures without mounting, preserving forensic integrity and surfacing deleted or hidden files that a live 'ls' would never show.
+Modified, accessed, and changed timestamps sit as metadata beside every file and form the backbone of forensic timeline analysis.
+Attackers forge them with touch or debugfs, pushing a planted file to a date the filesystem's history cannot support, which makes it stand out rather than blend in.
+The Sleuth Kit tools read raw disk structures without mounting, which preserves forensic integrity and surfaces deleted or hidden files a live listing never shows.

 Related reading